-- means the unequivocal diagnosis of meningitis where the condition is characterised by severe inflammation of the meninges of the brain, causing either: - you to suffer at least 25% impairment of whole person function that is permanent; or - you to be constantly and permanently unable to perform one or more of the numbered activities of daily living. - means meningitis which meets the meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living. - means the unequivocal diagnosis of meningitis where the condition is characterised by severe inflammation of the meninges of the brain, causing you to suffer at least 25% impairment of whole person function that is permanent.
+- means the unequivocal diagnosis of meningitis where the condition is characterised by severe inflammation of the meninges of the brain, causing either: - you to suffer at least 25% impairment of whole person function that is permanent; or - you to be constantly and permanently unable to perform one or more of the numbered activities of daily living. - means meningitis which meets the means definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living. - means the unequivocal diagnosis of meningitis where the condition is characterised by severe inflammation of the meninges of the brain, causing you to suffer at least 25% impairment of whole person function that is permanent. - as defined in the current American Medical Association publication 'Guides to the Evaluation of Permanent Impairment'.